 On this page:

-- What awards can SMM Electronics Challenge participants receive?
+- What kinds of awards did EPA give out to SMM Electronics Challenge participants?

 - What was the contribution of SMM Electronics Challenge participants to the national electronics recycling total in 2018 (the most recent national data)?